 Encourage co-digestion

-Co-digestion of different types of feedstock has proved to significantly improve the efficiency of anaerobic digesters.
+Co-digestion of different types of feedstock has proven to significantly improve the efficiency of anaerobic digesters and increase the production of biogas as a feedstock for RNG.
 However co-digestion is a complex process that would benefit from further research, especially given the fact that when done incorrectly, co-digestion can worsen the performance of anaerobic digesters.
 For it to be successful, it’s important that the feedstock composition remains consistent.
 Aside from further research to perfect co-digestion strategies, it is also crucial to financially incentivize co-digestion.
-An important obstacle to wider use of co-digestion is that it alters the RIN values of the RNG it produces.
+An important obstacle to wider use of co-digestion is that it alters the RIN (credit) category and market value of the RNG it produces.
 Allowing RNG created from co-digestion to qualify for the RIN category (D3, D5, etc) given the proportion of each category of feedstock within the digester would solve this problem and encourage co-digestion.
 Such a measure would be crucial to encourage wastewater treatment plants to accept food waste, and therefore an important step in diverting organics from landfills.

 Establish a viable “eRIN” pathway in the RFS